Kidney Infection Symptoms, Prevention and Treatments

 In comparison to a bladder infection, a kidney infection is much more dangerous to your overall health.
 An untreated kidney infection can cause permanent damage and scarring to the kidney.
-There are risks that the infection can spread to the bloodstream causing risk to life (septicaemia).
+There are risks that the infection can spread to the bloodstream creating a threat to life (septicaemia).
 There are also risks in pregnancy such as premature birth or pre-eclampsia.
 For this reason, it is essential to seek medical advice urgently.

 Kidney Infection Symptoms

 - Pain in groin, abdomen, or lower back

 - Flu-like symptoms such as painful joints

 Your doctor may ask for a urine sample to test for blood, pus or bacteria and a blood culture to test for bacteria to identify a kidney infection.

 Treating a Kidney Infection